evgazloy/reaper-pomodoro/README.md

 3. Move vo_pomodoro.lua file into the Scripts directory that you opened in step 1.

 ## Open
-You can find the script in action list:
+You can find the script in the action list:
 ![Action](https://i.ibb.co/BLzB0ZM/actions.png)

 ### Launch on startup